Carpet Cleaning Invoice Best Practices

 We’ve rounded up a few solid tips to ensure your invoicing practices are helping—not hindering—your cashflow.

 Determining the right invoicing process for your carpet cleaning business starts with understanding how often your customers like to get invoiced and make payments, and understanding your barriers to optimal collection of your revenue.

 To help you out, here are a handful of pro tips for fine-tuning your carpet cleaning invoice process and 3 clear ways accepting ePayments improves your carpet cleaning business.

-For one off jobs, your carpet cleaning company should invoice right after the job, and collect payment on site if it’s a residential job.
+For one off jobs, it’s important to know when to issue an invoice to your customer.
+Your carpet cleaning company should invoice right after the job, and collect payment on site if it’s a residential job.
 For the many carpet cleaners that have commercial contracts or work with residential buildings they visit multiple times in a given month, it’s better invoice on a schedule and include all visits on a single invoice.

 To ensure you’re billing commercial customers in the most efficient way possible, follow these best practices when setting up your invoicing and payments agreement.

 Set a practice of sending bills on a regular cycle, without fail, every month.
 Your client will appreciate the predictability of the financial routine and you will be rewarded with regular payments coming into your business.
 This predictability will help your cash flow and create a ready pool of funds for recurring expenses, such as monthly equipment releases and payroll.

 Fully customizable, automatically calculates, and is email friendly.Get Your Template